jpatel98/promptDB-server/README.md

-# PromptDB
+# PromptDB-server

-PromptDB is a full-stack application designed for managing and interacting with a diverse range of prompts.
-It features user authentication and provides users with the ability to add, edit, delete, and like prompts.
+This is the server repo of PromptDB.
+It is a full-stack app for managing AI prompts.
+It features user authentication and provides users with CRUD functionality.
+This server is deployed on Heroku and is connected via this github repository.

 ## Getting Started